THE PLATINUM'S GAZE

 "And if I refuse?"

-"Then we leave you alone.
-But the other factions won't."
+"Then we leave you alone, but the other factions definitely won't."

 Min-ji's voice was matter-of-fact.

-"You're Gold-high now.
-Strong.
-But not strong enough to protect an anomaly child from coordinated Platinum-rank assault.
-Accept our offer or watch your son disappear into someone's laboratory."
+"You're Gold-high now, although you're strong, but that's not strong enough to protect an anomaly child from coordinated Platinum-rank assault, accept our offer or watch your son disappear into someone's laboratory."

 Silence.